How to connect MongoDB with Django

 entries = Entry.objects.filter(blog__name__in=inner_query)

-Note that: Django does't create a MongoDB database.
-So you must have a pre-made MongoDB database, if not, then you create a new database in Mongodb, Then Djongo helps to connect to that database and acts as a transpiler from SQL to MongoDB.
+Note: Django doesn't create a MongoDB database.
+You must have a pre-made MongoDB database.
+If not, create a new database in MongoDB.
+Djongo helps to connect to that database and acts as a transpiler from SQL to MongoDB.

-MongoEngine is an ORM (object relation mapping) layer on the top of PyMongo written in python.
-Using MongoEngine will grant you additional benefits like fields DictFieldand ListField which you will see very useful when dealing with unstructured JSON data in MongoDB.
+MongoEngine is an ORM (Object Relation Mapping) layer on top of PyMongo written in Python.
+Using MongoEngine will grant you additional benefits like fields DictField and ListField which you will find very useful when dealing with unstructured JSON data in MongoDB.

-Step 1 : To set up the environment for Djongo, you first need to install the package.
+To set up the environment for MongoEngine, you first need to install the package:

 python -m pip install -U mongoengine

-Step 2 : After that, open your project "settings.py", and change the DATABASES part to this code.
+After that, open your project settings.py, and change the DATABASES part to this code:

 # DATABASES={